‘a wonky end-of-the-pier charm to the collection of psych-pop curios,’ Joyzine

 Right now we have an NHS that has been stripped back to the bare-bones and just when we need it.
 In preparation for a pandemic we are having to take emergency measures, contract out the manufacture of ventilators, re-train medical staff, replenish facilities and hire private hospital beds and hotel rooms.
 Stephen EvEns looks on with a wry candour, although now things are getting serious.
 He mocks at a topsy turvy, upside down society, that rewards those who are depleting it while making survival difficult for the very services that nurture and support us.

 Multi-instrumentalist and talented artist in his own right, here Stephen EvEns tours with his own guitar and full band line-up and occasional casio-tone.
 Stephen EvEns plans to even the score with the world, reflecting on the cruel, harsh reality of life.
 His debut album, Bonjour Poulet, was a brief introduction to his candour and illustrations of the modern day.
-The album, Employee of The Month dissembles society and takes a strong harsh look at it.
+The album, Employee of The Month is a sardonic take on society, with an element of charm and curiosity.